Zoya Fyodorova: Early life

-Zoya Alekseevna Fyodorova was born on 21 December 1909, in St. Petersburg.
+Zoya Alekseevna Fyodorova was born on 21 December 1907, in St. Petersburg.
 The family of the future actress was far from any form of art: Zoya's father Alexei Fyodorov was a worker, and after the revolution, he became the head of the passport service in the Kremlin; His wife was a housewife.
 Fyodorovs moved to the capital when young Zoya was nine years old.
 Artistic by nature, Zoya dreamed of being an actress since childhood and was successful in the school theatre group, but her parents considered the girl's hobby to be a whim.
-Under pressure from her father, Zoya got a job as a clerk in the USSR State Insurance, but she did not leave her dream of becoming an actress, and in 1930 she entered a school at the Revolution Theatre (now Mayakovsky Theatre).
-The talented student, Zoya quickly attracted the attention of directors and began her career with cameo roles in Counterplan (1932) and Accordion (1934) feature films.
+Under pressure from her father, Zoya got a job as a clerk in the USSR State Insurance, but she did not abandon her dream of becoming an actress, and in 1930 she entered a school at the Revolution Theatre (now Mayakovsky Theatre).
+The talented student, Zoya quickly attracted the attention of directors and began her career with cameo roles in Counterplan (1932) and Accordion (1934).

 Career

 Fyodorova was a well-known Russian film star starting in the 1930s, and some of the movies she appeared in were also seen in the United States, including Girl Friends, her first major role after graduating from drama school.
 Zoya's personal life was as hectic as her career: as a student, she married actor Leonid Weizler, but the marriage soon fell apart.
-Her alliance with the actor Vladimir Rapoport broke up, too.
-The third husband of Zoya, the hero of the Soviet Union, pilot Ivan Kleschev, died in 1942.
-In 1936, Zoe's mother developed cancer.
-Her father found a good German doctor, but despite his best efforts, Zoe's mother died.
-And in 1938, an appeal to a German doctor became the reason for the denunciation of Alexei Fyodorov.
-He was accused of spying for Germany and England and sentenced to ten years in the "osoblag".
-To rescue her father, Zoya Fyodorova, who had become a winner of the Stalin Prize by that time, reached out to Lavrenty Beria, a people's commissar of Internal Affairs.
-He was a fan of Fyodorova and helped with the early release of her father.
-In addition, according to some reports, Beria suggested, (offered) Zoya join the subversive detachment (in case the Nazis would take Moscow), and Zoya agreed.
+Her second marriage, to actor Vladimir Rapoport, was also failed, while her third marriage came to an end when her husband, the hero of the Soviet Union pilot Ivan Kleschev, died in 1942.
+In 1936, Zoya's mother developed cancer, causing Zoya's father Alexei Fyodorov to appeal to a German doctor, although Zoya's mother ended up passing away.
+In 1938, Alexei Fyodorov was denounced for his contact with the German doctor was accused of spying for Germany and England and sentenced to ten years in an osoblag.
+To rescue her father, Zoya Fyodorova, who had become a winner of the Stalin Prize by that time, reached out to Lavrentiy Beria, a people's commissar of Internal Affairs.
+Beria was a fan of Fyodorova and thus helped with the early release of her father.
+In addition, according to some reports, Beria suggested that Zoya join the subversive detachment, and Zoya agreed.

-In 1941, Alexei Fyodorov was released due to his "incapacity" - his fingers were amputated on both hands, which he froze off in the "osoblag".
+In 1941, Alexei Fyodorov was released due to his "incapacity" as his fingers were amputated on both hands, which he froze off in the osoblag.
 Fedorov died three months later.